TutsWiki/source/content/blog/developing-and-deploying-clojure-web-application.md

 (:use ring.middleware.stacktrace)
 ```

-We’ll want to separate out the main app logic that we wrote earlier from the full, middleware wrapped application, so change (defroutes app to (defroutes handler and add the following at the bottom of the file:
+We'll want to separate out the main app logic that we wrote earlier from the full, middleware wrapped application, so change (defroutes app to (defroutes handler and add the following at the bottom of the file:

 ```clojure
 (def app